Mark McManus, Ph.D., MSSW

 - Qualitative research

-- McManus, M.D.
-(Nov, 2015).
-The next frontier in social inclusion goals: Supporting people with intellectual and developmental disabilities.
+McManus, M.D.
+(Nov, 2017).
+Social inclusion: Where are all the people with developmental disabilities?
 Poster presentation at the Ohio National Association of Social Workers, Columbus, OH.

 - Bogenschutz, M., Amado, A., Smith, C. Carter, E., Copeland, M, Dattillo, J., Gaventa, B.,Hall, S., McManus, M., Quraishi, S., Romer, L., & Walker, P. (2015).
 National research goals for social inclusion of people with IDD.
 Inclusion, 3(4), 211-218. doi: 10.1352/2326-6988-3.4.211.